What Proof of Play Do I Need for Casino Cruise Comps?

 • do not show the issuing casino clearly

 A screenshot must function like a document, not a memory.
+If it cannot stand on its own, it usually does not help.

 Why Old Offers Hurt More Than They Help